-A little bit of everything can be found at Café Carlo, an institution that specializes in fresh, house made pasta with a nice selection of appetizers in a wine bar style setting.
-Daly Burgers is also an institution where Winnipeg’s signature hamburger style of choice – that being the Fat Boy, which is a fantastically sloppy concoction which involves a patty slathered in a runny chilli with all the other fixins’ including mayo and a pickle – is done to perfection; while regionally-inspired dining is the name of the game at Mise Bistro and Lounge.
-Another institution of note is Peking’s Chinese Food which has been putting out large portions of primarily take out standards since 1970.
+- A little bit of everything can be found at Café Carlo, an institution that specializes in fresh, house made pasta with a nice selection of appetizers in a wine bar style setting.
+Daly Burgers is also an institution where Winnipeg’s signature hamburger style of choice – that being the Fat Boy, which is a fantastically sloppy concoction which involves a patty slathered in a runny chilli with all the other fixins’ including mayo and a pickle – is done to perfection.

-Newish to the Ave are Burrito del Rio, the second location of this made before your eveys spot which has a nice front yard patio and serves burritos nearly the size of CFL footballs; Ramen Aji Kura, one of Winnipeg’s only authentic Japanese ramen spots; and Da Da Korean, a converted house serving super authentic stuff where you can get your fix for the flavours of gochujang.
+- Burrito del Rio Dos, the second location of this made before your eyes spot has a nice front yard patio and serves burritos nearly the size of CFL footballs.

-For you gourmands out there, Fescolio features a huge selection of gourmet-quality extra-virgin olive oils and vinegar in a tasting-bar setting, while you can indulge your sweet tooth at Sugar Mountain where everything a candy lover could crave can be found.
+- For you gourmands out there, Frescolio features a huge selection of gourmet-quality extra-virgin olive oils and vinegar in a tasting-bar setting.